Wotcnt/Polyrifringence-Engine/README.md

 ---
 >
 > This project assumes readers arrive with prior domain knowledge.
-That knowledge is necessary — but not sufficient.
+That knowledge is necessary; but not sufficient.
 >
 > Prior knowledge should be treated as **scaffolding, not as a prison**: a temporary structure that enables orientation and entry, not a fixed interpretive frame imposed on the system.
 >